Deepakgthomas/benchmarking_rlmut/README.md

 2. Go [here](https://zenodo.org/records/7233122) and download "agents.zip".

 3. Unzip the folders "Healthy_Agents" and "Mutated_Agents" in the directory "experiments".
+The folder structure should look like this - `RLMutation/experiments`

-4. Installing the custom gym environment -
+4. Install the custom gym environment -
 ```
 cd custom_env/custom_cartpole/cartpole_folder
 pip install -e .
 ```

-5. Installing packages for RLMutation
+5. Install the packages for RLMutation
 ```commandline
 cd RLMutation
 pip install -r requirements.txt
 ```

 6. We want to run the trained agents downloaded in step 3. on our own environments, without significantly modifying the programs written by [1].
-The RL testing program searches for a trained agent using a path that contains the name of the current environment.
-Therefore, we need to rename those folders using the names of our environments.
+Their RL testing program searches for a trained agent using a path that contains the name of the current environment.
+Therefore, we need to rename the folders in the `experiments` directory using the names of our environments.
 ```commandline
 bash rename_folders.sh
 ```